 1. SELF MANUFACTURE:

 When it comes to the industry's best science-based supplements there are many stages of the manufacturing processes that are highly specialized and require trained operators.
 These require detailed paper trails with multiple personnel sign offs throughout the process.
-Contract manufacturers do not generally do this.

 All incoming raw ingredients must be tested for compliance with their Certificates of Analysis (COA).
 If this is done in-house then periodic third-party testing should be conducted by GMP certified independent laboratories.

-Manufacturing operations must follow pharmaceutical level GMP’s .
+Manufacturing operations must follow current GMP’s .

 Proof for all the above should be available to the public upon request.